 MATH 124/PSY 171/ISED 160 Prerequisites: Category I or II placement for QR/Math, or if Category III/IV placement for QR/Math students must also concurrently enroll into Math 123.

 |Can any of my AP or IB tests count toward requirements in this major?||

-The School of Nursing will accept AP credit in English to satisfy the Written Communication prerequisite and Statistics to meet the Statistics prerequisite.
+The SoN will accept AP English to satisfy the A2/Written Communication I prerequisite and AP Statistics to meet the B4/Statistics prerequisite.
 In both cases, the student must have been granted academic credit on their transfer credit report in accordance with university policy and a verification letter from an advisor must be submitted along with nursing application.

 Services offered: Academic planning (GE, DARs, DPR and major), freshman transitioning support, impacted major consultation, academic probation advising, general life/support counseling, petition consultation, career prep and planning, major career exploration, graduation check (GE and graduation requirements), resume and cover letter help